reza-arjmandi/web_api_with_cpp/README.md

 ### Create React App

 There are a few ways to use and set up `React`.
 Fortunately Facebook has created `Create React App`, a tool that brings everything you need to build a `React` app.
-It will create a live development server and use Webpack to automatically compile React and JSX.
+It will create a live development server and use `Webpack` to automatically compile `React` and `JSX`.
-Run the following command in the terminal to create a new react app.
+Run the following command in the terminal to create a new `React` app.

 ```sh
 mkdir web_api_with_cpp